joergjo/contosoads-containerapp/docs/docker.md

 ```

-Next, uncomment the endpoint settings for all Dapr components located in the `components` directory.
+Next, uncomment the endpoint settings for all Dapr components located in the [`components`](../components) directory.
-In `image-store.yaml`, replace `IP_ADDRESS` with your computer's IP address (not 127.0.0.1).
+In `image-store.yaml`, replace the `IP_ADDRESS` placeholder with your computer's
+IP address (_not_ 127.0.0.1).

-By doing so, we can expose Azurite's blob endpoint both to a web browser and the other Contoso Ads
+This way we can expose Azurite's blob endpoint both on your local network and to the
-containers.
-That is not required for the queue endpoints, since they are not accesses by a
+Docker network that the other containers use.
+That is not required for the queue
-web browser.
+endpoints, since they are not accesses by a web browser.

 ```yaml
 # image-store.yaml